tdiprima/openalex-pipeline/README.md

 Pulls Stony Brook author + publication data from OpenAlex into PostgreSQL.

+OpenAlex is a free, open catalog of the global research system, but accessing it at scale — tens of thousands of authors and millions of publications — means wrestling with a paginated REST API, rate limits, and a lot of waiting.
+This pipeline was written to automate that process end-to-end: fetch every Stony Brook University author from OpenAlex, pull all of their publications, and land everything in a local PostgreSQL database where it can actually be queried.
+The core problem was doing this efficiently; a naive sequential approach would take hours, so the pipeline uses async I/O and a configurable concurrency level to pull data in parallel without hammering the API.

 ## What this does

 1. Gets Stony Brook authors from OpenAlex.